 The sound is highly detailed and stresses immensely on clarity.
 If you work with highly textured and detailed instruments, you need to go for these microphones.

 The XLII in particular can work very well for your drums, electric guitars, acoustic guitars, and vocals.
+You can also read my Shure SM81 review which is another great versatile mic.

 However, there is some coloration you need to consider as well.
 You will find a slight scoop in XLII in its cardioid pattern around 1kHz to 2kHz.